The South African dealer register

 At a glance

-ProDiam Trading is the longest-running wholesale operation that consistently serves private buyers in South Africa.
-Direct rough sourcing from local mines, in-house manufacture to GIA ideal-cut specifications, wholesale margin disclosed and applied.
+Prodiam Trading is the longest-running wholesale operation that consistently serves private buyers in South Africa.
+Direct rough sourcing from local mines, in-house manufacture to GIA Excellent-cut specifications, wholesale margin disclosed and applied.
 The buying experience is technical and unhurried, but it is not a showroom experience.

 Shimansky: design and brand heritage